intel/xpumanager/docs/sphinx/xpu-smi/raslog.rst

      - ``"OK"`` on a complete read; ``"PARTIAL"`` if some records were too large to fit in the buffer and were dropped.
    * - ``bytes``
-     - Total bytes written to the output file.
+     - Bytes written to the output file.
+Zero when ``--file`` is not provided.
+   * - ``buffer_bytes``
+     - Bytes collected from the hardware error buffer, regardless of whether a file was written.
+Equal to ``bytes`` when a file was written.
    * - ``records``
      - Number of error records collected.
    * - ``file``
      - Path of the output file.
+Present only when ``--file`` was provided.
    * - ``warning``
      - Present only when ``status`` is ``"PARTIAL"``.
 Describes the reason records were dropped.